StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/CloudFoundry_Planning.md

 Therefore we have an "test-account" on pivotal.
 For automatical testing it is probably useful to checkout how to implement CF on vSphere.

+### Tests
+To create end-to-end tests the java library [CF-JavaClient](https://github.com/cloudfoundry/cf-java-client) might be useful.
+Using it in the plugin-implementation it isn´t a option, because the plugin only creates the targetartifact and don`t connect to the cf instance.
+(But this decision isnt finally.
+Has to be discussed!)

 ## Next Steps

 ### open issues